sdiehl/wiwinwlh/tutorial.md

 Do I need to Learn Category Theory?
 -----------------------------------

 Short answer: <b>No</b>.
-Very little of category theory is applicable to writing real-world Haskell.
-A few (read as less than 10) or so Haskellers espouse philosophies about it being an inspiration for certain abstractions.
+Most of the idea of category aren't really applicable to writing Haskell.

 The long answer: It is not necessary to learn, but so few things in life are.
 Learning new topics and ways of thinking about problems only enrich your thinking and give you new ways of thinking about code and abstractions.
 Category theory is never going to help you write a web application better but it may give you insights into problems that algebraic in nature.
+A few (read as less than
+10) or so Haskellers espouse philosophies about it being an inspiration for certain abstractions.

 Grossly speaking category theory is not terribly important to Haskell programming, and although some libraries derive some inspiration from the